istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 Manual and automatic injection use the same templated configuration.
 Automatic injection loads the configuration from the `istio-inject` ConfigMap in the `istio-system` namespace.
+Manual injection can load from a local file or from the ConfigMap.

-Two variants of the injection configmap are provided with the default install: `istio-sidecar-injector-configmap-release.yaml` and `istio-sidecar-injector-configmap-debug.yaml`.
+Two variants of the injection configuration are provided with the default
+install: `istio-sidecar-injector-configmap-release.yaml`
+and `istio-sidecar-injector-configmap-debug.yaml`.
 The injection configmap includes the default injection policy and sidecar injection template.
 The debug version includes debug proxy images and additional loggin and core dump functionality using